What is the MINIS project?

 What does it finance?

 MINIS finances the preparation of studies, including feasibility studies (technical and economic assessments), as well as environmental and social impact assessments.
 It also helps build local capacity to plan and prepare infrastructure projects.

 What is the role of the MINIS Project regarding any planned hydropower projects on the Selenge River?

 Subject to the outcomes of Regional Environmental Assessment studies, the MINIS project could finance feasibility studies as well as environmental and social impact assessments for a proposed hydropower project (Shuren Hydropower Project) on the Selenge River and a proposed water diversion project (Flow Regulation of the Orkhon River and Construction of Reservoir Complex) on the Orkhon River, a tributary.

-Will the potential impacts of these projects be properly assessed?
+How will the potential impacts of these projects be assessed?

-Yes.
 A Regional Environmental Assessment (REA) will be undertaken to assess the individual and cumulative impacts of the proposed projects on the Selenge river basin.
-The projects that pass the REA stage could be pursued through Environmental and Social Impact Assessment (ESIA) and a Feasibility Study.
+The projects that pass the REA stage could then conduct an Environmental and Social Impact Assessment (ESIA) and a Feasibility Study.
 The purpose of these studies would be to make sure all impacts from potential investments are properly assessed.
 This includes potential impacts on communities, both in Mongolia and Russia, as well as impacts on the Lake Baikal and Selenge river ecosystems.